hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/Python/README.md

              32 RETURN_VALUE
 ```

-As seen in the output, 7 lines of python source code are translated into 32 byte results.
-Lets examine the output, line-by-line:
+As seen in the output, 7 lines of python source code are translated into 17 byte instructions.
+Let's examine the various instructions which appear in the output:

 ```Python
 LOAD_FAST var_num